Arralle21/Somali-Homograph-NLP/README.md

 # homo
-The analysed data and the created corpora as a whole will be available in this repository soon.
+The dataset of the first-ever Somali homograph data is provided and open for development.
+The paper is under publication and will be uploaded here once published.